Initial Host Server Configuration¶

 True and click “Save”.

-“Save” to apply this change.
+list and click “Save” to apply this change.

 If required, adjust the other settings from the HOSTSERVER category to match